Poll: Biden continues to hold double-digit national lead over Trump

 Another difference from four years ago is that Trump is now the incumbent — instead of the challenger — in a volatile political environment.

-Sixty-two percent of voters in the poll say the country is on the wrong track, versus 29 percent who say it’s headed in the right direction.
+Sixty-two percent of voters in the poll say the country is on the wrong track, compared to 29 percent who say it's headed in the right direction.

 That's an improvement since July, when only 19 percent of voters said the country was headed in the right direction, but it's lower than the more than 30 percent who were saying that before the coronavirus pandemic hit the United States.

-What’s more, 58 percent of voters believe the country is worse off than it was four years ago, compared with 38 percent who say it’s better off.
+What's more, 58 percent of voters believe the country is worse off than it was four years ago, compared to 38 percent who say it's better off.

-The president’s job rating in the poll stands at 44 percent approve, 54 percent disapprove among registered voters (it was 43 percent approve, 55 percent disapprove earlier this month).
+The president's job rating in the poll stands at 44 percent approval and 54 percent disapproval among registered voters (it was 43 percent approval, 55 percent disapproval earlier this month).

 And just 41 percent approve of his handling of the coronavirus (it was 40 percent in the last NBC News/WSJ poll).